lsst-dm/dm_dev_guide/stack/lsstsw.rst

     eups tags --clone b6132 current

-The :command:`rebuild` command is is a wrapper around the lower-level :command:`lsst-build` tool (described below).
+The :command:`rebuild` command is a wrapper around the lower-level :command:`lsst-build` tool (described below).
 It will:

 * Search for and clone the package from our Git repositories (as configured in